Pushpad

 Unlike user IDs (uids), tags can be added with the Javascript SDK without a signature.
 That means that an experienced user may add or remove the tags associated to his own browser subscription.
 If you need to create protected tags, you can use random tokens that are hard to guess.

 Usually it is easier to gather all tags for a user in one place and then update the subscription once, by replacing all tags, instead of trying to add or remove tags one by one.
-See this example.
+See this example and this example.

 You can also use the Subscriptions API to update the subscriptions and their tags from you backend.